 When you're ready, scroll to save changes, press the SEL key to save your new conventional object.
 Once the object is saved, you can continue to enter other new objects, or press SEL to start scanning!
-The cursor to the beginning or end of an edit field, respectively.

 Essential Trunking Talkgroup parameters